What to wear on an around-the-world motorcycle trip

 Now, I am at times a bit cynical about adventure helmets with peaks.
 For adventure bike riders who spend 95% of their time on the road, I think a peak can be as much a hindrance as a benefit, because they can add noise and have a tendency to oscillate in the eddies as air comes over the top of the screen.
 But traversing the Serengetti I really do think an adventure helmet is what is required, and the ability to dip your head and block out the glare of the sun could genuinely come in very handy.

 One thing I would pack, though, is a pair of Klim Viper Pro Black Ops. goggles.
 First they would protect your eyes in dusty and sandy conditions.
-But also they come with a Photochromatic lens, and as the Tour-X 4 (now replaced by the Arai Tour-X5 helmet) doesn’t have a drop-down visor, I think they would come in handy.
+But also they come with a Photochromatic lens, and as the Tour-X 4 doesn’t have a drop-down visor, I think they would come in handy.

 The strongest, safest option would be a big, plastic enduro-style boot, but they are uncompromising.
 You might one day benefit from the extra protection they provide, but these boots are not nice to wear and they are certainly not comfortable off the bike.
 I would go for some kind of cross-over boot; something that sits somewhere between a proper off-road boot and a road boot.

 Everybody does boots like this.
-Forma boots probably has the best selection of road / off-road in short and tall, but just about every manufacturer does a boot that looks similar and provides the same balance of comfort and protection.
+We have recently taken on the Brickland which is a Held boot and I think it is probably the best in the genre of road / off-road boots and comes in short and tall, but just about every manufacturer does a boot that looks similar and provides the same balance of comfort and protection.

 This is perhaps becoming a bit boring but, again, I think the Klim boots are the ones I’d go for; namely the Adventure GTX.
 I would certainly feel safer in a pair of tall boots like these, but for lighter easier days, I would be tempted to also strap a pair of Klim Outlander GTXs to the bike.
 And that’s also because, whilst the Adventure GTXs are more comfortable than most adventure boots, the shorter Outlanders are more comfortable still.